sjitech/docker-geek/README.md

 ...network info of the target container...
 ```

-### `docker-image-geek`: view a docker image or container without run it
+### `docker-image-geek` Start a docker-geek in which mount an image or container to /rootfs as readonly

-This tool starts a tool container, and
+This tool starts a workbench in which you can freely view a docker image or container without running it.
+It starts a docker-geek workbench (a privileged container) in which it
 - mount docker image or container into `/rootfs` as **readonly** (*currently only overlay type of storage, not yet aufs or others*)
-- map host's rootfs into `/host-rootfs`
+- maps host's rootfs into `/host-rootfs`
-- switch to net,ipc,uts namespaces of **host**
+- switches to the **host**'s network namespace

 ```
 docker-image-geek [OPTIONS] IMAGE_ID_OR_NAME [CMD [ARGS...]]